SoftwareAG/c8y-docs/content/change-logs/device-management/lwm2m-agent-10-18-540-170_lwm2m-fota-http-fix2.md

 ticket: DM-3848
 version: 10.18.540.170
 ---
 The issue with LWM2M firmware updates via the PULL HTTP(s) method in a clustered agent environment has been resolved.
-Previously, the process would fail when a download request was directed to a different agent instance than the one that had prepared the download resource.
+Previous version used to have a data serialization problem that prevented HTTP(s) endpoint to start and blocked the update process.